-The Audit and Finance Committee and Risk and Compliance Committee are made up of 3 and 2 non-executive directors, respectively.
+The Audit and Finance and Risk and Compliance Committees are both made up of 3 non-executive directors.
 The purpose of the Committee is to assist the Board of Directors in discharging its oversight responsibilities for:

-• Establishing a framework for identification, management, control and monitoring of board risks, and for assuring legal and regulatory compliance, including anti-money laundering and antiterrorist financing and cyber security.
+Establishing a framework for identification, management, control and monitoring of board risks, and for assuring legal and regulatory compliance, including anti-money laundering and antiterrorist financing and cyber security.